 It’s not that the junior engineer doesn’t know how to build that solution.
 The difference is that the senior engineer understands the customer’s problem and comes up with alternative ideas to solve it.
 The customer owns the problem, the product team owns the solution, and engineers try to help by framing alternative solutions to guide us down the direction we want to go.

-Senior engineers understand that the name of the game is solving the problem.
+Senior engineers with a business mindset understand that the name of the game is solving the problem.
 They can put the customer first, even if the way might be more elegant or more interesting to build.
 The product and UX people might disagree, and there will be a back and forth, but this is the way of constructive feedback.

 Senior engineers look at a different level of abstraction.
 They know enough to realize they don’t know enough about the problem, and this drives them to ask more questions.
 They realize that more work may not have a bigger impact, so they use their curiosity to better understand the context.

 They tend to dig even deeper and ask questions like, “Are we even looking at the right customer?”
 It’s the same approach as a kid constantly asking, “Why?”
 I like to cultivate this approach.

 A senior developer needs to go deep into the technical skills, but it doesn’t stop there.
 You mustn’t forget about soft skills and the product, the UX, the customers, and the need to cultivate a holistic view on your work.
 A broader focus and refined soft skills will give you a bigger impact.